marcin-wosinek/pricing-table-plugin/README.md

 ## Installation

-Upload via WordPress Dashboard → Plugins → Add New, or extract to `wp-content/plugins/` and activate.
+Download the latest release from [GitHub Releases](https://github.com/marcin-wosinek/pricing-table-plugin/releases), then upload via WordPress Dashboard → Plugins → Add New, or extract to `wp-content/plugins/` and activate.